Siddharthss500/PudMed-Classifier/README.md

 Note that before running the above command the repository must be cloned and a few lines of code should be commented/uncommented (as mentioned in the commments of DataDownload.py and frontend.py).
 The command will create a docker container that connects two docker images (the frontend to the backend).
 The UI will show up on   http://localhost:8501.

 The frontend and backend can be tested separately.
-To test the frontend separately we run the following commands,
+To test them separately we run the following commands,

 #### To test frontend
 ```